Lugribossk/simple-dashboard/README.md

 ### Credentials

-If you put secrets such as Github tokens in the configuration file, then you should either encrupt the secret or only upload the dashboard to a non-public site.
+If you put secrets such as Github tokens in the configuration file, then you should either encrypt the secret or only upload the dashboard to a non-public site.

 Values can be encrypted with `window.encrypt("password", "value")` which should then be placed in config.json as e.g. `{"token": {"encrypted": "..."}}`